What You’ll Learn

-As winter gets closer, it’s time to find ways to stay warm.
 That means putting on fuzzy socks, drinking hot chocolate, and turning on the heater.

-Unless your heater can’t turn on.
-And if you run out of propane, there’s a high chance it won’t.
+Unless your heater can’t turn on, and if you run out of propane, there’s a high chance it won’t.

 So how do you make sure your propane tank never empties out?
 It’s not as complicated as it might sound.

-How to Check Above Ground or Underground Propane Tank
+How to Check Above-Ground or Underground Propane Tank

-When it comes to above ground or underground propane tanks, the best way to figure out if you’re supply is getting low is by taking a look at the gauge.
-Many tanks come with a gauge already installed, but you can also buy one and install it yourself if you need to.
+When it comes to above-ground or underground propane tanks, the best way to figure out if your supply is getting low is by taking a look at the gauge.

 The trick becomes knowing how to read your gauge and knowing when it’s time to refill.
 You don’t want to wait until your tank is completely empty to order more propane.